CoSoDocs/Guide/docs/source/getting-started.rst

 Lock Account
 ^^^^^^^^^^^^^
 Check the “Lock account” box to make your profile unviewable to all  CoSo users except those you have accepted as friends.
 If this box is checked, you will need to manually approve all friend requests.
 Follow requests will appear on your profile page.
 To approve, click the three dots to the right of your Display Name for a flyout menu and choose Follow Requests to see who is asking.
 You can click through to their profiles before choosing to accept or reject the request.
 No harm no foul, follower counts are not worth a hill of beans here.

+Automatic Direct Message Scrubber (ADMS)
+^^^^^^^^^^^^^
+PRO users can enable ADMS to automatically scrub any direct message YOU SENT after 24 hours.
+You can also enable this feature for any direct message SENT TO YOU by a 3rd party, permanently removing both sides of the conversation from all devices.
+Once deleted, they can not be recovered (not even by CoSo Admins).

+To activate ADMS, navigate to your settings and find the option in the Preferences section (Advanced Layout Users) or the General section (Simplified Layout users).

+.. note:: You can exclude messages from being scrubbed by typing "/noscrub" (without quotes) anywhere in the post.
+This will turn the feature off for only the intended message.